Contributors Dropdown icon

 8. Set the utm_term parameter to signify the targeting of the ad

-Google AdWords automatically sets this to the keyword (for paid search), provided that you have auto-tagging enabled.
+Google AdWords automatically sets the UTM term parameter to the keyword (for paid search), provided that you have auto-tagging enabled.
 Term is thus used to signify how the ad is targeted.
 We recommend using it in the same way for all other traffic sources where you have targeting information.
 For Facebook, for instance, this corresponds to the ad set name as targeting is set at the ad set level in Facebook.
 For Twitter and LinkedIn ads, create a string based on Twitter or LinkedIn targeting parameters used for ad.
 For emails, use a term that describes the email list used.
-For example, “incomplete signups”.
+For example, 'incomplete signups'.

 9. Set the utm_content parameter to identify the individual ad

-This is usually something that is tied to the creative of the ad.
+This UTM parameter is usually tied to the creative of the ad.
 Don’t worry if you use the same creative for two ads with different targeting.
 Then the content parameter can be the same for the two ads as the term parameter can be used to distinguish the traffic from the two different ads.
-Examples of the content parameter include “blue banner” or “all jeans 50%”.
+Examples of the content parameter include 'blue banner' or 'all jeans 50%'.

 10. Be consistent when changing campaigns